-Outagamie County - Marriage License Brochure(PDF, 339KB)
+Outagamie County - Marriage License Brochure(PDF, 338KB)

 When should you schedule the appointment?
 We recommend scheduling between a month and two (2) weeks prior to the wedding for a marriage license appointment.
+Appointments are offered Monday through Friday from 8:30 a.m. to 3:30 p.m. and typically take 20 to 30 minutes.

-1. A Valid Photo I.D.
+Both Applicants Need a Valid Photo I.D.

 Examples used include: